-The pollution remediation obligations at August 31, 2023 and 2022 were \$23.6 million and \$28.6 million, respectively, which reflect the provisions of GASB Statement No. 49, Accounting and Financial Reporting for Pollution Remediation Obligations.
+The pollution remediation obligations at August 31, 2024 and 2023 were \$28.2 million and \$23.6 million, respectively, which reflect the provisions of GASB Statement No. 49, Accounting and Financial Reporting for Pollution Remediation Obligations.

-The Company recorded a decrease in the total liability for pollution remediation obligations of \$5.0 million in FY 2023 and an increase in the total liability for pollution obligations of \$0.4 million in FY 2022.
+The Company recorded an increase in the total liability for pollution remediation obligations of \$4.6 million in FY 2024 and a decrease in the total liability for pollution obligations of \$4.9 million in FY 2023.
 The pollution remediation liability is reflected in other noncurrent and current liabilities in the balance sheets.
-In accordance with U.S. GAAP for regulated entities, the Company has also recognized the long-term portion of its environmental remediation liability as a regulatory asset, because based on available evidence; it is probable that the previously incurred costs will be recovered through rates.
+In accordance with U.S. GAAP for regulated entities, the Company has also recognized the long-term portion of its environmental remediation liability as a regulatory asset.
+Based on available evidence, it is probable that the previously incurred costs will be recovered through rates.
 The regulatory asset is reflected in regulatory asset - environmental on the balance sheets.